vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 ‘jilebi'); secures long-lived sons; NS 134, VR 241–247.
 Muktidvāra-saptami-When 7th tithi has Hasta nakṣatra on it

-or Pusya nakṣatra, this vrata should be undertaken; he
+or Puṣya nakṣatra, this vrata should be undertaken; he

 List of vratas